-Who makes the law?
-And what happens if you break it?
-As part of this subject students will first learn the basics of Victoria's justice system.
-Looking at the law makers of Australia, students will examine why laws exist, how laws are made and what citizens can do to get laws changed.
-The focus will then move to the law breakers of Australia, using current domestic legal issues to learn about domestic law concepts, both criminal and civil.
-During this subject students will explore police brutality as well as visit the Shepparton Law Courts.
-Finally, students will use current international legal issues to learn about international law, investigating topics such as child soldiers and gun laws across the globe.
+- First, students learn the basics of Victoria's justice system.
+As part of this topic, students may examine why laws exist, how laws are made and what citizens can do to get laws changed.
+Students may also complete a mock election. - Second, students use current domestic legal issues to learn about domestic law concepts.
+During this topic, students may explore police brutality and the rise of counter-terrorism laws.
+Students may also visit the Shepparton Law Courts and carry out a mock trial.

+Third, students use current international legal issues to learn about international law.
+Throughout this topic, students may investigate asylum seekers, child soldiers and gun laws.
+Students may also participate in a mock United Nations debate.